Two-Spirit/Indigenous seniors

 In some cases, the term referred specifically to sexuality.
 However, two-spirit people did not necessarily see themselves as homosexual; sexual relationships between a two-spirit and a non-two-spirit were considered hetero-normative.
 While European colonists considered two-spirit people homosexual, and while the modern usage of the term can describe homosexual people, historically, two-spirit people did not so easily identify as either homosexual or heterosexual.

-Between eth 17th and 19 centuries European missionaries and explorers often used the term berdache to refer to two-spirit people.
+Between the 17th and 19th centuries European missionaries and explorers often used the term berdache to refer to two-spirit people.
 Historically, the term referred to the younger partner in a homosexual relationship with an age disparity.
 By the early 20th century, berdache became the accepted anthropological term for two-spirit people.
 Overtime, it became a general term for male homosexual people and is now considered outdated and offensive.

 In the early 1990s, as part of an effort to reclaim traditions, Indigenous peoples sought to find a word or phrase originating from an Indigenous community to replace berdache.
 Although there were terms in various Indigenous languages to describe third and fourth genders (i.e., men-women and women-men) as well as homosexual people, they wanted a contemporary term that could be used by the general public.